lightning/bolts/01-messaging-crypto-and-init.md

 not understand.

-Each node MUST wait to receive MSG_INIT before sending any other messages.
+Each node MUST wait to receive `init` before sending any other messages.